How do I use VBA code in PowerPoint

 In the IDE, make sure that your presentation is highlighted in the left-hand pane.

-Choose Insert, Module from the menu bar to insert a new code module into your project (project = presentation in VBAspeak).
+Choose Insert | Module from the menu bar to insert a new code module into your project (project = presentation in VBAspeak).
 Modules are one of the several "containers" that can hold VBA code within a project.

 If your code snippet already starts with "Sub XXX()" and ends with "End Sub", simply click in the new module you just inserted and paste in the code.
 Otherwise, you'll have to type in "Sub XXX" (where XXX is the name you want to give the subroutine (aka "macro").
 When you press Enter, PowerPoint adds the parentheses and End Sub for you automatically.
 Then position the cursor between the Sub XXX and End Sub lines and paste in your code.

 To make sure there are no serious syntax problems with the code, choose Debug | Compile from the menu bar.
-If there's a problem, you'll see a message explaining (well ... explaining in a geeky, obtuse way that usually won't make any sense to you) what VBA doesn't like about the code.
+If there's a problem, you'll see a message explaining (well ... sort of explaining, though in a geeky way that doesn't always make sense) what VBA doesn't like about the code.
 Click OK and the problem line will be highlighted for you.
 Fix it and compile again until you get no error messages.

 Once it compiles successfully, be sure to leave the IDE and save the file (as a PPTM file) from within PowerPoint.
 After you've saved it once, you can save it again from within the IDE using CTRL+S or File | Save from the menu bar.

-Now choose Run, Run Sub/User Form from the menu bar or press F5 to run your code and verify that it works as expected.
+Now choose Run | Run Sub/User Form from the menu bar or press F5 to run your code and verify that it works as expected.

 Note: If you notice that your code didn't do what you wanted to your presentation, or did something that you DIDN'T want, press CTRL+Z while viewing the presentation.
 That'll undo everything your code just did.